swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 While a good idea, it was decided that this would be better dealt with as a separate proposal.

-### Putting the new Clock-based enqueue functions into a protocol
+### Putting the new `Clock`-based enqueue functions into a protocol

 It would be cleaner to have the new Clock-based enqueue functions in a separate `SchedulingExecutor` protocol.
 However, if we did that, we would need to add `as?
 SchedulingExecutor` runtime casts in various places in the code, and dynamic casts can be expensive.

+### Adding special support for canonicalizing `Clock`s

+There are situations where you might create a derived `Clock`, that is implemented under the covers by reference to some other clock.
+One way to support that might be to add a `canonicalClock` property that you can fetch to obtain the underlying clock, then provide conversion functions to convert `Instant` and `Duration` values as appropriate.

+After implementing this, it became apparent that it wasn't really necessary and complicated the API without providing any significant additional capability.
+A derived `Clock` can simply implement the `run` and/or `enqueue` methods instead.

 ## Acknowledgments